-- 1. Where a data holder is obliged to make data available to a data recipient under Article 5 or under other Union law or national legislation implementing Union law, it shall do so under fair, reasonable and non-discriminatory terms and in a transparent manner in accordance with the provisions of this Chapter and Chapter IV. - 2.
+- 1. Where, in business-to-business relations, a data holder is obliged to make data available to a data recipient under Article 5 or under other Union law or national legislation implementing adopted in accordance with Union law, it shall do so under fair, reasonable and non-discriminatory terms and in a transparent manner in accordance with the provisions of this Chapter and Chapter IV. - 2.
 A data holder shall agree with a data recipient the terms for making the data available.
 A contractual term concerning the access to and use of the data or the liability and remedies for the breach or the termination of data related obligations shall not be binding if it fulfils the conditions of Article 13 or if it excludes the application of, derogates from or varies the effect of the user's rights under Chapter II. - 3.
 A data holder shall not discriminate between comparable categories of data recipients, including partner enterprises or linked enterprises, as defined in Article 3 of the Annex to Recommendation 2003/361/EC, of the data holder, when making data available.
-Where a data recipient considers the conditions under which data has been made available to it to be discriminatory, it shall be for the data holder to demonstrate that there has been no discrimination. - 4.
+Where a data recipient considers the conditions under which data has been made available to it to be discriminatory, it shall be for the data holder shall without undue delay provide the data recipient, upon its request, with information showing the data holder to demonstrate that there has been no discrimination. - 4.
 A data holder shall not make data available to a data recipient on an exclusive basis unless requested by the user under Chapter II. - 5.
-Data holders and data recipients shall not be required to provide any information beyond what is necessary to verify compliance with the contractual terms agreed for making data available or their obligations under this Regulation or other applicable Union law or national legislation implementing Union law. - 6.
-Unless otherwise provided by Union law, including Article 6 of this Regulation, or by national legislation implementing Union law, an obligation to make data available to a data recipient shall not oblige the disclosure of trade secrets within the meaning of Directive (EU) 2016/943.
+Data holders and data recipients shall not be required to provide any information beyond what is necessary to verify compliance with the contractual terms agreed for making data available or their obligations under this Regulation or other applicable Union law or national legislation implementing adopted in accordance with Union law. - 6.
+Unless otherwise provided by Union law, including Articles 4(3), 5(8) and 6 of this Regulation, or by national legislation implementing adopted in accordance with Union law, an obligation to make data available to a data recipient shall not oblige the disclosure of trade secrets within the meaning of Directive (EU) 2016/943.